nicolaskoch/Ravenous/README.md

-# Before trying Ravenous you must unlock access to the demo from CORS: https://cors-anywhere.herokuapp.com/corsdemo
+## Before trying Ravenous you must unlock access to the demo from CORS: https://cors-anywhere.herokuapp.com/corsdemo

-# You can view Ravenous here! obtainable-punishment.surge.sh
+# You can view Ravenous here! http://amazing-stone.surge.sh

 # Getting Started with Create React App